pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 pub type UiTickScalar = u64;

-/// A hashable type for application-unique component IDs. pub type UiComponentId = &'static str;
+/// A hashable type for application-unique component IDs. pub type UiComponentId = &'static str; // hardcoded, stack-allocated string

 /// A `Component` in this Terminal UI context is a self-contained
 /// widget or group of widgets with each their own updating,